-The project would be located on an arterial street that does not include bicycle facilities within the public right-of-way, therefore potentially conflicting and the Multimodal Transportation Service Objectives contained in the Hercules Circulation Element update.
+The project would be located on an arterial street that does not include bicycle facilities within the public right-of-way, therefore potentially conflicting with the Multimodal Transportation Service Objectives contained in the Hercules Circulation Element update.
 The project would generate motor vehicle trips entering and exiting the site that would include conflicting movements with bicyclists traveling eastbound on Willow Avenue.
 In addition, outbound motor vehicle trips traveling west on Willow Avenue would conflict with some westbound bicycle movements approaching the intersection of Willow Avenue with Palm Avenue.
-Therefore, the provision of bicycle lanes or bicycle shared-lane treatments on the segment of Willow Street bordering the project site is recommended, and the project impact to bicycle conditions under Existing plus Project Conditions would be less than significant with the recommended MM TRANS-2.
-The updated site plan with mitigation (including MM TRANS-2, provision of bicycle lanes and/or bicycle shared-lane treatments on the segments of Willow Avenue bordering the project site) is shown in Appendix G.
+Therefore, the provision that the applicant shall ensure there is adequate room for future Class II bike lanes in the ultimate widened configuration of Willow Avenue bordering the project site is recommended, and the project impact to bicycle conditions under Existing plus Project Conditions would be less than significant with the recommended MM TRANS-2.
+The updated site plan with mitigation (including MM TRANS-2, provision that the applicant shall ensure there is adequate room for future there is adequate room for future Class II bike lanes in the ultimate widened configuration of Willow Avenue border shall ensure there is adequate room for future Class II bike lanes in the project impact to bicycle conditions under Existing plus Project Conditions would be less than significant with the recommended MM TRANS-2.
+The updated site plan with mitigation (including MM TRANS-2, provision that the applicant shall ensure there is adequate room for future Class II bike lanes in the ultimate widened configuration of Willow Avenue bordering the project site) is shown in Appendix G.